-They stop donating so much heat to the The bus commute's gone outdoors: attic and basement insulation, sealing and insulating heat ducts, and patching the large air leaks typical of standard construction saves them a whopping 7,100 pounds.
+They stop donating so much heat to the outdoors: attic and basement insulation, sealing and insulating heat ducts, and patching the large air leaks typical of standard construction saves them a whopping 7,100 pounds.
 These savings aren't free up front, but the savings in heating and cooling bills will repay the cost over time.
 Besides, Mrs. Jones is handy with home repair, and does a lot of this work herself.
 Down to 44,500 per year.